annikagomez/T.NPSG-analysis/README.md

   - `hybrid_assembly_prots.bed`: Location of all protein coding region within the hybrid slick assembly
   - `phage_tpm.csv`: TPM by sample of each T.NPSG.2 CDS
   - `slick_metadata.csv`: Maps sample number to slick or colony for metaT samples
+  - `spac_summary.csv`: Per-gene TPM of T.NPSG.2 in the SPAC samples from Spungin et al 2016.
   - `t_e_deseq_resdf.csv`: DESeq2 output
   - `tery_raw_gene_counts.csv`: Raw number of reads mapped per coding region for Trichodesmium erythraeum contigs; input for DESeq analysis
   - `tery_tpm.csv`: TPM by sample of each Trichodesmium erythraeum CDS